tobiayodele/Sudoku/README.md

 ## Experiment
 ### Research Question:
->As the number of  removed cells increases, how does this affect the probability of generating a unique sudoku?
+>As the number of removed cells increases, how does this affect the probability of generating a unique sudoku for different cell removal methods?

 The cell removal methods compared are:
 - Random - Randomly remove cells until the desired number of missing cells.